Manage Work-related Pain with These Methods

 There are various forms of massage that you can try out, depending on your needs.
 If it’s your first time to get a massage, and you’re experiencing only minor pain, you’ll want to settle for a gentle type of service, such as Swedish massage.

-But if you’re struggling with stubborn strains and sports injuries, more forceful massage therapy is the right choice.
-Among your best choices include deep tissue massage and trigger point massage.
-These involve slow, forceful strokes with stronger pressure.
+But if you’re struggling with stubborn strains and sports injuries, more aggressive massage therapy is the right choice.
+Among your best options include deep tissue massage and trigger point massage.
+These involve slow, forceful strokes with firmer pressure.

 #3: Use cold and hot packs